 The library scene

-The first of many whiny moments of Scarlett & Ashley.
+The first of many whiny moments between Scarlett (Vivien Leigh) & Ashley (Leslie Howard).
 I reckon Scarlett never had a thing for bad boys, as the second Rhett rose up from the sofa, my heart went pit-a-pat.
 Gable epitomized the ‘charming bad boy’ to a tee, and he did it with such nonchalant grace that’s so swoon-worthy.
 Their relentless banters are one of the most delightful battle-of-the-sexes scenarios ever captured in cinema.
 (Sorry I couldn’t find a clip that can be embedded)

 If God is my witness

-The most iconic scene of the entire movie involving the non-human star of the movie that is Tara.
+The most iconic scene of the entire movie involves the non-human star of the movie that is Tara.
 It’d be scandalous to omit this from any GWTW favorite list.
-Sure it’s arguably cliched and emotionally-manipulative, but darn it, when that score came on and she stood against that breathtaking sunset framed by the giant oak tree, I always get goose-bumps!
+Sure it’s arguably cliched and emotionally manipulative, but darn it, when that score came on and she stood against that breathtaking sunset framed by the giant oak tree, I always get goose-bumps!

 You need kissing badly

-The audacity of seducing — and proposing — a woman on her husband’s funeral is shocking even by today’s standard.
+The audacity of seducing — and proposing — a woman at her husband’s funeral is shocking even by today’s standards.
 But Rhett is so darn suave and charming, I almost wished I had been as fortunate as Scarlett to be on the receiving end of this tantalizing encounter.

 There’s little wonder why this quote was voted as the #1 movie quote by the American Film Institute (out of 100), as well as the #2 of “The 100 Greatest Movie Lines” by Premiere magazine in 2007.
 But the line that precedes it is equally great: